jherax/proxy-storage/README.md

   console.log(key, sessionStore[key]);
 });

-// or this way (not recommended) ... for (let key in sessionStore) {
+// or this way (not recommended either) for (let key in sessionStore) {
   console.log(key, sessionStore[key]);
 }